Error323/smartmeter/README.md

       --port PORT      Serial port to read from

 ### Program Output ###
-The program writes averaged data from the device to file every 5 min consisting of the following:
+The program writes averaged data from the device to file `/tmp/energy.dat` every 5 min consisting of the following:

     A B C D

-where `A` is the current kilowatt usage, `B` the accumulated gas used thusfar in m^3, `C` the cost of power per month and `D` the cost of the accumulated gas thusfar.
-This file is interpreted by munin which creates the graphs every 5 min.
+where `A` is the current power usage in Watt, `B` the current gas usage in m^3, `C` the cost of power per month and `D` the cost of gas per month.
+This file is interpreted by munin, see `munin/` for the plugins.